Is It Time to Throw out the Webinar Best Practice Playbook?

 For starters, Bornstein said he’s encouraged by recent webinars he’s seen and ones in which he’s participated.
 Marketers and webinar leaders, he said, are throwing out the playbook and just being themselves.
 They’re not worrying about the perfect slide deck, or the best visual backgrounds with superior lighting.

 In times like these, when all of us are accustomed to sometimes spotty virtual connections through platforms whose bandwidths are reaching new levels, listeners and viewers are rather forgiving, Bornstein said.
-“Honestly, I feel like these have been some of the best webinars I have seen in a long, long time,” Bornstein said.
+“Honestly, I feel like these have been some of the best webinars I have seen in a long, long time,” he said.
 “People are just being more of themselves, and they're less robotic.
 They’re connecting on more of a human level.
 Instead of having to give best practices, it's happening naturally.”

 Don’t be afraid to seize the opportunity to just show your truest self, Bornstein said.
 We’re all delivering webinars from home now.
 Show off your home and be yourself.
 Don’t try to be perfect or set up the perfect background, he added.
-If you’re pet jumps into the presentation, roll with it.
+If your pet jumps into the presentation, roll with it.
 “We’re all in the same situation,” Bornstein said.
 “We’re becoming more conversational.
 I can’t tell you in the last few weeks how many webinars I’ve seen where there were no slides.
 And it’s like open office hours and kind of a discussion where you've got two or three people on this screen, almost like a collaboration tool, but it's a webinar where we're talking to each other.”

-Here's a good example of webinars that bring out the human side of presenters and rely less on slides visual charts:
+Here's a good example of a webinar that brings out the human side of the presenters and relies less on slides and visual charts:

 Make Things Interactive